sburtner/mat259_w19/assignment1.md

 # Proj 1 - MySQL Assignment | Knowledge Discovery
 ## Susan Burtner

-**THE CONCEPT (abridged version)**: In any database, there lies hidden knowledge.
+**THE CONCEPT (abridged version, taken from [the MAT 259 course website](http://w2.mat.ucsb.edu/forum/viewtopic.php?f=77&t=313))**: In any database, there lies hidden knowledge.
 What does a database contain, and what can MySQL queries reveal?
 Your first assignment is to find something of interest based on your own cultural / knowledge interests.
 Here are some options:

-1) **Topics of Cultural Interest**
+1) Topics of Cultural Interest

-2) **The Database Organizational Structure**
+2) **The Database Organizational Structure** <- *what I'll be looking at*

 3) Data Analytics Query Methods